 New Wisconsin Food Code in Effect 10-25-2020

-The State of Wisconsin created a webpage that offers resources from various agencies and answers to critical questions.
-Here are a few other resources from DHS that might be helpful during this challenging time:
+The State of Wisconsin has a webpage that offers resources from various agencies and answers to critical questions.

 Certified Food Manager